kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

   // Replica 0: my-lws-0.my-lws, my-lws-0-1.my-lws
   // Replica 1: my-lws-1.my-lws, my-lws-1-1.my-lws
   SubdomainShared SubdomainPolicy = "Shared"
-  // SubdomainUniquePerReplica will create a headless service for each
+  // SubdomainLeadersSharedWorkersDedicated will create a headless service for each
   // leader-worker group.
   // The leader host names will look like:
   // Replica 0: my-lws-0.my-lws